Supporting Your Users During a FaceScan

 During the scan process there are a number of real-time checks that occur to ensure a face is in the outline, and the measurements are being recorded.
 If those checks determine the criteria are not being met, a contextual message will be presented to the user so they can improve and self solve to meet the criteria.
 After the message has shown, the scan will restart at the calibration step.

-As intuitive as Advanced Human Imaging’s scans are, there are still some requirements for your users in order to get accurate, repeatable, and error-free scans.
+As intuitive as Advanced Human Intelligence’s scans are, there are still some requirements for your users in order to get accurate, repeatable, and error-free scans.
 We recommend incorporating a Scan Guide to educate your users on how to take a scan so they have an error-free experience and get great results.

 What could happen if not followed?